 ProcedureCode - list of procedure codes possible to be done and a category of what type of provider-role can complete the procedure.

 PatientProcedure– represents procedures done on a patient.
-Many to one relationship with Patient table (foreign keys to ProcedureCode and Patient)
+Many to one relationship with Patient table (foreign keys to ProcedureCode and Patient) This will serve as the to do list for the patient

 PatientChatLog – represents the provider to provider chat log for a given patient.
 Each row represents a message.
 Includes message, date of message, patient id, and provider id.
 Many to one relationship with Patient (foreign key to Patient)